 The Pololu AltIMU-10 is an inertial measurement unit (IMU) and altimeter that features the same L3GD20 gyro and LSM303DLHC accelerometer and magnetometer as the MinIMU-9 v2, and adds an LPS331AP digital barometer.
 An I²C interface accesses ten independent pressure, rotation, acceleration, and magnetic measurements that can be used to calculate the sensor’s altitude and absolute orientation.
 The board operates from 2.5 to 5.5 V and has a 0.1″ pin spacing.

-Clearance: This board is being replaced by the newer AltIMU-10 v4, which uses newer sensors and offers several improvements over this product, including a wider maximum magnetic sensing range and better accuracy and stability from the gyroscope and barometer.
+New version available: This board has replaced by the newer AltIMU-10 v4, which uses newer sensors and offers several improvements over this product, including a wider maximum magnetic sensing range and better accuracy and stability from the gyroscope and barometer.
 The new v4 version is pin-compatible with this original AltIMU-10, but changes in I²C addresses and configuration registers might require some changes to software written for older versions (this should not be an issue if you are using our Arduino libraries).
-This product will be discontinued when stock runs out and is not recommended for new designs where continued part availability is important.